scalarHubTech/guidees/docs/Dry run requests.md

 ---
 sidebar_position: 5
-id: dry-run-requests
+id: dry run requests
+title: Dry Run Requests
 ---

-# Dry Run Requests

 The ScalarTax API provides a **dry run** feature that allows you to test API requests without making any changes to the system.
 This feature is handy for validating the structure and correctness of a request before executing it in a production environment.
 It simulates the processing of a request and returns the expected response while ensuring no modifications are made to the system's data.